openownership/data-standard/docs/schema/guidance/record-ids.rst

 Record identifiers MUST be unique within the publisher's system and never reused to refer to a different element.

 There are situations where a publisher's system can allow information about the same person, entity or relationship to be collected in relation to the beneficial ownership networks of two (or more) different subjects.
-In these cases, information from different sources about the same person, entity or relationship can exist side-by-side and needs to be represented in published data.
+In these cases, information from different declaration subjects about the same person, entity or relationship can exist side-by-side and needs to be represented in published data.
 In these cases, each set of information MUST have its own record identifier.
 (See the example below.)

 The value of an entity or person record identifier MAY be a function of: the identity of the entity or natural person, plus the identity of the subject of the beneficial ownership network in which the entity or person appears.
 See :ref:`guidance-identifiers` for guidance on representing the identity of entities and natural persons.